Ahl-i Hadith: Organizations

 Leading proponents of the movement joined forces against the opposition they faced from established ulama (religious scholars) and in 1906 formed the All India Ahl-i-Hadis Conference.
 The Jamiat Ahl-e-Hadees was represented in the All India Azad Muslim Conference, which opposed the partition of India.
 One member organization of the All India Ahl-i-Hadis Conference is the Anjuman-i-Hadith, formed by students of Sayyid Miyan Nadhir Husain and divided into Bengal and Assam wings.
 After the 1947 separation of India and Pakistan, the Pakistani Ahle-Hadith center was based in and around Karachi.

 In 1930 Ahl-i Hadith was founded as a small political party in India.
 In Pakistan, the movement formed a political party, Jamiat Ahle Hadith, which unlike similar Islamic groups opposed government involvement in affairs of sharia law.
 Their leader, Ehsan Elahi Zaheer, was assassinated in 1987.
 The Ahl-i Hadith opposes Shi'i doctrines.

-Funding

-Millions of dollars in Saudi funding has also been given into Indian and Pakistani Ahle Hadith madrassas, and educational institutions.